 8. Healthy Diet: It has been observed that fasting reduces the craving for processed foods.
 It promotes a desire for natural foods, especially water and fruits.
 This is one way fasting promote a healthy lifestyle.

 9. Boost to Immune Systems: When an individual is on a balanced diet in between feasts, this can boost immunity.
-Elimination of toxins and reduction in fat store also helps the body.
+Elimination of toxins and reduction in fat storage also help the body.
 When individuals take fruits to break a fast, they increase the body’s store of essential vitamins and minerals.
 Vitamins A and E are good antioxidants readily available in fruits.
 They help to boost immunity.

 10. Helps in the reduction of Addictions